 In response to severe beach erosion caused by Hurricane Sandy, the Federal Highway Administration in March 2013 approved emergency relief funds to pay for a beach nourishment project that used 1.6 million cubic yards of sand dredged from two sandbars in the Atlantic Ocean.
 The project – a short-term solution to preserve the highway until a long-term solution to the breach could be developed and built – was completed in fall 2014.

-Based on comments from environmental and regulatory review agencies, as well as public feedback, the N.C.
-Department of Transportation's preferred long-term solution is to elevate this portion of N.C.
+As a long-term solution, the N.C.
+Department of Transportation plans to elevate this portion of N.C.
 12 onto a 2.4-mile bridge – known as a "jug handle" – that extends from the southern end of the Pea Island National Wildlife Refuge over the Pamlico Sound into Rodanthe.